evie-lau/Unifi-gateway-wpa-supplicant/README.md

 eth1: CTRL-EVENT-CONNECTED - Connection to XX:XX:XX:XX:XX:XX completed [id=0 id_str=]
 ```

+## Enable wpa_supplicant on startup - TODO
+I noticed that if I reboot the UXG-Lite, I have to manually ssh in and run the wpa_supplicant command again to authenticate.
+Trying to figure out how to start it up on boot, so it can automatically authenticate after reboots, power outages, or firmware updates.

 ## Spoof mac address
 I'm actually not sure if this is required.
 But if you are unable to authenticate, then try this.